-1.12 On the basis that BT's cost attribution methodologies are reasonable and in line with the PPP definition and recognising that specific adjustments are required In respect of overstatements, Ofcom has used the cost data produced by BT's cost attribution system to determine PPP charges.
+1.13 Ofcom considers that BT's cost attribution methodologies as currently applied are reasonable and in line with the PPP definition.
+Therefore, Ofcom has used the cost data produced by BT's cost attribution system for 2002/03 to determine PPP charges, although adjustments have been made for identified overstatements.